suhangself/suhangself.github.io/_pages/teaching.md

 author_profile: true
 ---

-* Embodiment of AI (PhD course in Università della Calabria)}, 2020 Spring, 2020 Fall.
+* Embodiment of AI (PhD course in Università della Calabria), 2020 Spring, 2020 Fall.

 	How robots can interpret environment information and act, consequently.